 Exam accommodations— Legally mandated services that allow students with disabilities to exhibit their knowledge on exams by using auxiliary aids which include but are not limited to: extra time, a reader/scribe, computers, large print, CCTV, distraction reduced environment, etc.

 Exam Accommodations Request (EAR)— The form that aids in the facilitation of exam accommodations at Pacific.
-It must be completed by both the student with a disability and the classroom instructor together.
-Exam accommodations can not be scheduled at LSS without this form.
+Both the student with a disability and the classroom instructor together may complete this form and return it to LSS.
+Alternatively - emailing this information is also acceptable and a student will be scheduled at LSS for an exam with accommodations.

 Universal design— An approach to designing course instruction, materials, and content to benefit people of all learning styles without adaptation or retrofitting.
 Universal design provides equal access to learning, not simply equal access to information.
 Universal design allows the student to control the method of accessing information while the teacher monitors the learning process and initiates any beneficial methods.